Adekunle77/iOSRave/README.md

 # iOSRave
-iOS Rave are for absolute beginners that want to create apps for Apple mobile devices
+iOS Rave are for absolute beginners that want to create apps for Apple's mobile devices